clojure-emacs/example-config/README.md

 ## Package versions

 Our dependencies largely come from MELPA Stable, which aims to hold only stable versions of packages.
-The main exception is `clj-refactor` and its dependencies. clj-refactor is available on MELPA Stable, but it has a very out-dated version.

 ### Using Emacs package management